DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...I'll be waiting at 10th floor"

 Light Knight and her bodyguards started to run again.
-From below could be heard sounds of destruction, but it belonged not only to Fairin and huge demon fight.
+From below could be heard sounds of destruction, but it belonged not only to Farin and huge demon fight.
 Resistance soldiers on first floor already engaged demons too.
 From seventh to eight, and then to ninth floor.
 While climbing in silence Jeanne suddenly turned her face towards Kai, who was behind.